FREQUENTLY ASKED QUESTIONS

 We undertook an extensive public consultation process that began during 2014’s civic election.
 We then had meetings and discussions with a wide range of stakeholders.
 We also conducted an independent telephone survey with Niverville and Niverville area residents.
-The results were clear and consistent in terms of the community wanting to see construction of a year-round, multiplex that could serve the needs of all ages.
+The results were clear and consistent in terms of the community wanting to see construction of a Community Resource Center that could serve the needs of all ages year-round.

 What will it cost and where’s the money going to come from?

-In total, it will cost approximately $16.5 million to complete the multi-use facility and new arena.
+In total, it will cost approximately $16.5 million to complete the Community Resource Center.
 Of this amount, the Town of Niverville will be contributing $5 million.
 This will leave $11.5 million, which the community will need to raise through individual, business and government contributions.

 Where is the Town getting the $5 million from and will taxes go up to pay for this?

-The Town will contribute the $5 million without raising taxes for the construction of the Multiplex.
+The Town will contribute the $5 million without raising taxes for the construction of the Community Resource Center.
 This money is coming from the Federal Gas Tax and Recreation Infrastructure Levy.
-The recreation facility levy will be cancelled and replaced with a general borrowing levy named the Multiplex Levy, specific to raising the $5 million.
+The recreation levy will be cancelled and replaced with a general borrowing levy named the Community Resource Center Levy, specific to raising the $5 million.

 What does your fundraising plan look like?

-When and where will the multi-use facility and new arena be built?
+When and where will the Community Resource Center be built?

-The multi-use facility and arena will be constructed next to the existing arena on Arena road.
-Construction is scheduled to begin in Spring 2018 once all funding is in place, which we expect will take at least 12-18 months.
+The Community Resource Center will be constructed between the new high school and arena on School Road.
+Construction is scheduled to begin in Spring 2019 once all funding is in place, which we expect will take at least 12-18 months.